moonkie

 4. Limited Socialization Opportunities

-Montessori homeschooling can provide opportunities for children to connect with other Montessori homeschooling families and communities, but it may be more complicated to find socialization opportunities outside of these communities.
+Montessori homeschooling can provide opportunities for children to connect with other Montessori homeschooling families and communities, but finding socialization opportunities outside these communities can be more challenging.

 Again, finding a homeschool co-op near you or online and committing to attending meetings regularly will help you here!